Esri/arcgis-runtime-samples-android/kotlin/display-dimensions/README.md

 1. Create a `MobileMapPackage` specifying the path to the .mmpk file.
 2. Load the mobile map package with `mobileMapPackage.loadAsync()`.
-3. After it successfully loads, get the map from the mmpk and add it to the map view: `mapView.map = mobileMapPackage.maps[0]`.
+3. After it successfully loads, get the first map from the mmpk and set it to the map view: `mapView.map = mobileMapPackage.maps[0]`.
-4. Loop through the map's layers to create a `DimensionLayer`
+4. Loop through the map's layers to create a `DimensionLayer`.
 5. Control the dimension layer's visibility with `dimensionLayer.isVisible` and set a definition expression with `dimensionLayer.definitionExpression`.

 ## Relevant API